Nubah3/Rock-Paper-Scissors-Game/README.md

 9. Exit: End the program when the player chooses not to play again.

 This algorithm provides a high-level overview of the steps involved in each round of the Rock, Paper, Scissors game, from initialization to user interaction and game evaluation.

+# Dependencies

+- C++ Compiler: The code is written in C++ and requires a C++ compiler for compilation.
+- Standard C++ Library: The standard C++ library is used for basic input/output operations and random number generation.

+Ensure that you have a C++ compiler installed on your system to compile and run the game.

 # Scissors snip, paper wraps, and rocks roll – Game joyfully! 🌟🎮